Theoretical Model Construction of Deformation-Force for Soft Grippers Part II: Displacement Control Based Intrinsic Force Sensing: Introduction

-It poses a considerable challenge to obtaining the contact forces for a compliant grasp.
-Some force sensors based on force-sensitive resistors, strain gauges, and electrodes were developed and integrated into compliant grippers \cite{ref34,ref35}.
-However, in terms of stretchable deformations, it is not available for them to be attached to large-strain fingers, especially for soft grippers.
-A few new sensors appeared for obtaining contact forces of soft grippers based on the characteristics of capacitance or optical structures \cite{ref36,ref37}, which also result in the complexity of compliant grippers.
-In addition, there exist good solutions for achieving contact forces through theoretical models of deformations and contact forces \cite{ref4,ref6,ref38,ref39}.
-Such a model that reveals the deformation-force mathematical relationships is established by the pseudo-rigid body model \cite{ref40}, or Euler–Bernoulli bending method \cite{ref41,ref42} virtual work \cite{ref38,ref43}, or piecewise constant curvature and Cosserat-rod theory \cite{ref39,ref44,ref45,ref46}, or Newton–Euler iterations \cite{ref47}, or finite element method \cite{ref48,ref49}, or two recent methods based on machine learning \cite{ref6} and improved pseudo-rigid body model with the virtual work \cite{ref4}.
-Xu et al. \cite{ref6} introduced a neural network method to achieve the mapping relationships from the deformations to contact forces, skillfully avoiding building the corresponding model of compliant grasp; however, the learning-based approach has two limitations: effectiveness depends on the sample quality and quantity, and the model cannot be generalized to other scenarios.
-Additionally, changing the gripper geometry or size range makes the model ineffective.
-Also, they insert many rigid rods to modify the gripper structure, which improves gripper structure stiffness for the static model to be linear.
-Thus, this method is only suitable for linear-structured fin-ray grippers.
+Xu et al. \cite{ref6} introduced a neural network method to achieve the mapping relationships from the deformations to contact forces, skillfully avoiding building the corresponding model of compliant grasp.
+However, the supervised learning method yields two drawbacks, resulting in limited applications in real scenarios.
+In particular, the performance of the learning-based model highly relevant to the collected data, both quality and quantity.
+With the change in the geometrical parameters of the gripper, the model will be ineffective and new data needs to be collected, with repeated effort required.
+In the meantime, they insert many rigid rods to modify the gripper structure, which improves gripper structure stiffness for the static model to be linear.
+By contrast, this also indicates that method is only suitable for linear-structured fin-ray grippers.
 Shan et al. \cite{ref4} proposed a theoretical model for deformation-force via an improved pseudo-rigid body model with the virtual work.
 However, this method's stiffness matrix assumes identical transformation frames or minor changes, the model cannot handle a scene where compliant fingers cause significant deformation.
 Shan's method can just tackle symmetrical-structure-compliant grippers, which is limited to broad applications.
 Moreover, these two methods are constrained to compliant grippers with fin-ray effects and rely on numerous assumptions for the deformation-force relationship.